A guide to what is motorhome insurance?

 | Category C1 | Post-1997 drivers who passed a separate C1 test.
 Pre-1997 passers hold this automatically. | 3,500kg to 7,500kg MAM |

 | Category C | HGV licence holders.
-Required for very large American RVs and race trucks. | Over 7,500kg MAM |
+Needed for very large American RVs and race trucks. | Over 7,500kg MAM |

 Always confirm the MAM of any motorhome before buying, and check your licence carefully.
 Insurers will ask for your licence category at the quote stage.
-Providing incorrect information is a material misrepresentation under the Insurance Act 2015 and can result in claims being voided.

 There are three legal cover levels for motorhomes, the same framework as car insurance.
 Comprehensive is the right choice for most owners.

-| Cover Level | What It Covers | What It Does Not Cover |
+| Cover level | What it covers | What it doesn’t cover |

 |---|---|---|

-| Third Party Only | Injury or property damage you cause to others | Your vehicle, fire, theft, your contents, your injuries |
+| Third party only | Injury or property damage you cause to others | Your vehicle, fire, theft, your contents, your injuries |

-| Third Party, Fire and Theft | Third party liability, plus fire damage and theft of the vehicle | Accident damage to your own vehicle, contents, your injuries |
+| Third party, fire and theft | Third party liability, plus fire damage and theft of the vehicle | Accident damage to your own vehicle, contents, your injuries |

 | Comprehensive | All of the above, plus accidental damage to your motorhome, personal contents, windscreen, often European cover | Mechanical breakdown, wear and tear, deliberate damage, unlisted modifications |

-Comprehensive motorhome insurance is, in most cases, cheaper than third party, fire and theft for the same vehicle.
 This is a counterintuitive feature of the market: TPFT policies attract higher-risk owners, so insurers price them accordingly.
-Industry data shows TPFT costs on average around 35% more than comprehensive for equivalent motorhomes.
-If you are being quoted cheaply for TPFT, check the exclusions carefully.
+If you’re being quoted cheaply for TPFT, check the exclusions carefully.

 Not all motorhome policies are the same.
 A standard policy written on a car or van book will miss the specific risks that come with a vehicle you live in.
-Here is what separates a standard policy from a specialist motorhome policy at a glance.

-| Feature | Standard Policy | Specialist Motorhome Policy |
+| Feature | Standard policy | Specialist motorhome policy |

 |---|---|---|